ondairos/node_rest_api_project/readme.md

- creating a simple API using Node and Express
+ Creating a simple REST API using Node and Express.

+Commands:
+npm install

+npm start